TayyabAsghar/Restaurants-Billing-System/README.md

 ## Admin

-It should `provide its password to continue`.
+He should `provide his password to continue`.
 Old password is collected from a password file.

 Once enters it has following Menu: